-The Family Employment Readiness Program (FERP) provides no cost consultations, programs and services to help families in the job search process.
+The Family Employment Readiness Program provides no-cost consultations, programs and services to help families in the job search process.
 Consultants are available to guide spouses and family members on career planning, job seeking and resume writing, as well as to help them prepare for interviews and negotiate offers.

-Search for jobs online using the Military Spouse Employment Partnership (MSEP) which connects military spouse-friendly companies with jobs to military spouses seeking employment.
+Search for jobs online using the Military Spouse Employment Partnership website, which connects military spouse-friendly companies with jobs to military spouses seeking employment.

 To start your job search off on the right foot, remember to hand-carry all your employment records and information, references, resumes, federal resumes, transcripts, certificates and licenses.
 If you are civil service and you transferring with the service member, don't forget to bring your SF-50.